 The course is intensive and challenging and you are expected to master the materials presented in class.
 The structure of the class makes your individual study and preparation outside of class extremely important.
 Reading the assigned chapter(s) and having some familiarity with them before class will be very useful for understanding lectures.
+Each student will be expected to spend enough time in the preparation of the assignments.

-Fall 2024 CSCI 5304 Class Schedule
+Fall 2024 CSCI 5321 - 001 Class Schedule